 - A. Remove plug from the right pin connector on the top of the EXO2 sonde.
 If calibrating an EXO1 sonde remove the plug from the lone pin connector on the top.
 Inspect the connector for cleanliness and bent pins.
+Clean with a lint-free towel and apply Krytox if necessary.
 Attach the large blue adapter to the pin connector. - B. On the main KOR screen click the <Connect> button under the "Instrument Connection Panel" on the right side of the screen.
-If a SmartQC Notification pops up click <OK>. - C. Select a sonde from the meter schedule.
+If a SmartQC Notification pops

+- up click <OK>. - C. Select the appropriate sonde for the desired station as denoted on the weekly meter schedule.
 Grab a calibration log sheet and the calibration book for the appropriate station.